High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Introduction

-This work presents a high-performance source-device-independent Semi-DI QRNG leveraging an integrated photonic chip designed to reduce size and power.
-The photonic chip used is custom-made, works at the standard $1550\si{\nano\meter}$ telecom wavelength and is mounted on an ad-hoc RF PCB containing all the electronics necessary for its operation.
-The system exploits the protocol described in \cite{Avesani2018}, allowing the certification of private and secure randomness with no assumption on the source of quantum states.
-Thus, the device combines high speed and security, reaching a generation rate of more than 20 Gbps with minimal power consumption and a reduced-spatial footprint, making it the first Source-DI QRNG on-chip and the fastest Semi-DI QRNG to date.
-The developed device targets both portable and space applications focusing on high-speed QKD.
+This work proposes and realizes a high-performance source-device independent QRNG system designed to reduce encumbrance while promoting simplicity.
+Such goals are achieved by leveraging a custom-made integrated photonic chip that operates at the standard $1550~\si{\nano\meter}$ telecom wavelength without any active feedback stabilization control loop, and that is mounted on a dedicated RF PCB with all the electronics required for its operation.
+The generator exploits the protocol described in \cite{Avesani2018}, allowing the certification of private and secure randomness with no assumption concerning the quantum source.
+Overall, the device combines high speed and security and reaches a generation rate greater than $20~\si{Gbps}$ with a reduced spatial footprint, which makes it the first source-device independent QRNG on-chip and currently the fastest Semi-DI QRNG.
+In light of such, we believe our device represents a significant step forward for QRNG systems that can both aim for portable and space applications with high-speed QKD as the primary target.

-The paper is structured as follows: Section \ref{sec:sdi_protocol} briefly outlines the Semi-SDI QRNG protocol used, Section \ref{sec:chip_design} provides details concerning the device design, fabrication and packaging, Section \ref{sec:experimental} describes the experimental setup adopted to characterize and estimate the QRNG performances, while Section \ref{sec:results} reports the results obtained.
+The paper is structured as follows: Section \ref{sec:sdi_protocol} briefly outlines the source-device independent QRNG protocol used, Section \ref{sec:chip_design} provides details concerning the device design, fabrication and packaging, Section \ref{sec:experimental} describes the experimental setup adopted to characterize and estimate the QRNG performances, while Section \ref{sec:results} reports the obtained results.